kedro-org/kedro/docs/source/visualisation/experiment_tracking.md

 * Model weights
 * Plots and other visualisations

+## Kedro versions supporting experiment tracking
-Early versions of Kedro supported parameter versioning (as part of your codebase with a version control system like `git`) and Kedro’s dataset versioning capabilities enabled you to [snapshot models, datasets and plots](../data/data_catalog.md#version-datasets-and-ml-models).
+Kedro has always supported parameter versioning (as part of your codebase with a version control system like `git`) and Kedro’s dataset versioning capabilities enabled you to [snapshot models, datasets and plots](../data/data_catalog.md#version-datasets-and-ml-models).

-More recent versions of Kedro and Kedro-Viz introduce metadata capture, visualisation, discovery and comparison, enabling you to access, edit and [compare your experiments](#access-run-data-and-compare-runs) and additionally [track how your metrics change over time](#view-and-compare-metrics-data).
+Kedro-Viz version 4.1.1 introduced metadata capture, visualisation, discovery and comparison, enabling you to access, edit and [compare your experiments](#access-run-data-and-compare-runs) and additionally [track how your metrics change over time](#view-and-compare-metrics-data).

-Take a look at the [Kedro-Viz experiment tracking demo](https://demo.kedro.org/experiment-tracking) for further information.
+Kedro-Viz version 5.0 also supports the [display and comparison of plots, such as Plotly and Matplotlib](../visualisation/visualise_charts_with_plotly.md).
+Support for metric plots (timeseries and parellel coords) was added to Kedro-Viz version 5.2.1.

+## Experiment tracking demonstration using Kedro-Viz

+We have made an [experiment tracking demo](https://demo.kedro.org/experiment-tracking) to enable you to explore the capabilities of Kedro-Viz further.

 ![](../meta/images/experiment-tracking_demo.gif)